7 Digital Marketing Trends

 Since stories disappear after a set period of time, this is a great opportunity for marketers to make good use of FOMO (fear of missing out).
 You can feature your employees in the Stories, show the story behind the making of a product, ask for reviews about your products and services or get creative like BarkBox did when they created an Instagram Story of a “doggie interview”:

-2019 will be about better customer experience with personalization, automation and AI-powered technology, so to stay ahead of the curve and increase conversions in the coming year, you’ll need to get better at producing custom, conversational content – particularly audio and video content – to share with your better-targeted audience.
+2019 will be about better customer experience with personalization, automation and AI-powered technology, so to stay ahead of the curve and increase conversions in the coming year, whether you are a event wristband supplier or an expert business accounting company you’ll need to get better at producing custom, conversational content – particularly audio and video content – to share with your better-targeted audience.